x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes.md

 - In the EAC, select the mailbox and then click **Edit**![Edit icon](../../media/ITPro_EAC_EditIcon.gif) to view the property or feature that you changed.
 Depending on the property that you changed, it might be displayed in the Details pane for the selected mailbox.

-- In the Shell, use the **Get-Mailbox** cmdlet to verify the changes.
-One advantage of using the Shell is that you can view multiple properties for multiple mailboxes.
+- In Exchange Online PowerShell, use the **Get-Mailbox** cmdlet to verify the changes.
+One advantage of using Exchange Online PowerShell is that you can view multiple properties for multiple mailboxes.
 In the example above where the recipient limit was changed, run the following command to verify the new value.

   ```
   Get-Mailbox -ResultSize unlimited -Filter {(RecipientTypeDetails -eq 'UserMailbox')} | fl Name,RecipientLimits